Rōki Sasaki's perfect game: Aftermath

 In his next start, on April 17, Sasaki pitched eight perfect innings against the Hokkaido Nippon-Ham Fighters, before manager Tadahito Iguchi took him out of the game before the ninth inning.
+Had he completed the perfect game, he would have become only the second person in professional baseball history to throw two perfect games and would have become the first man to do so in consecutive starts.
 He recorded 14 strikeouts on 102 pitches, including striking out the side in the eighth inning with a 101-mph fastball.
 Sasaki finished the game having retired 52 consecutive batters, setting an NPB record.
 The MLB record for retiring consecutive batters is 46 by Yusmeiro Petit.
 Sasaki's streak ended in his next game, on April 24, after he allowed a hit on the first pitch that he threw.

 A ball from the game autographed by Sasaki was donated to the National Baseball Hall of Fame and Museum in Cooperstown, New York.